 It's no secret that a breast cancer diagnosis can be a big lifestyle change.

-A common worry for breast cancer patients (and survivors) is can I still get life insurance ?
+A common worry for breast cancer patients (and survivors) is can I still get life insurance?
 How much will it cost?
 Will my rates go up?

 What is Breast Cancer?

 Breast cancer is the most prevalent form of cancer among women.
 Originating from malignant breast tumors, these abnormal cell growths can spread throughout the body if left untreated.
 Understanding breast cancer empowers individuals to make informed decisions regarding healthcare and insurance.
-With proper care and support, managing breast cancer can lead to renewed hope for a healthier future.
+With proper care and support, managing cancer can lead to renewed hope for a healthier future.

 Does life insurance cover breast cancer?

 If you have been diagnosed with breast cancer, you can still get life insurance.
 Companies will take into consideration your medical history when you apply for a life insurance policy.
-Some life insurers may even offer access to exclusive plan discounts on premiums or coverage enhancements for those who are breast cancer survivors.
+Some life insurers may even offer access to exclusive plan discounts on premiums or coverage enhancements for those who are cancer survivors.

-Breast cancer patients receive similar life insurance options as other cancer patients.
+Cancer patients receive similar life insurance options as other cancer patients.
 Comparing life insurance companies and their options will ensure you get protection for your family at the best price.

 What are the different types of life insurance policies available?

-Upon getting a breast cancer diagnosis, understanding the different types of life insurance policies available is an important step in securing your and your family's long-term financial well-being.
+Upon getting a cancer diagnosis, understanding the different types of life insurance policies available is an important step in securing your and your family's long-term financial well-being.
 There are several options such as term life insurance, cash value insurance, and accidental death and dismemberment (AD&D) insurance to choose from.

 Term life insurance is coverage for a specific period of time, usually 10-30 years.
 It is generally less expensive than permanent life insurance, but the coverage ends at the end of the term.